Getting started

 A workspace is just a folder on disk.
 Everything you do — requests, folders, environments — is stored as plain files inside it, so a workspace can live in a git repository and be shared like any other code.

 On first launch, choose a folder to Open an existing workspace, or Create a new one.
 The folder’s structure on disk is your collection tree — there’s no separate “collection” wrapper to manage.
+On the Team plan you can also Clone repository… from the opener to pull a teammate’s shared workspace down from git and open it in one step — see Team sync over git.

 Send your first request